PET imaging of inflammation and infection

 Bacterial cell walls contain molecular structures that can be targeted by specific antibodies, antibody fragments, or affibodies. β-D-glucans on some bacteria and fungi, and lipoteichoic acid (LTA) on Gram-positive bacteria are examples of such targets.

 [18F]FIAU was initially developed for imaging of cells transfected with reporter gene (HSV1 thymidine kinase).
-Cells which express the enzyme will phosphorylate the tracer, leading to trapping of 18F-label.
+Cells which express the enzyme will phosphorylate the radiopharmaceutical, leading to trapping of 18F-label.
 However, [18F]FIAU is also substrate for the endogenous thymidine kinase in bacteria, enabling in vivo visualization of bacteria and the effect of antimicrobial therapy.

 Ciprofloxacin inhibits bacterial DNA gyrase and topoisomerases, and the uptake of 99mTc- and 18F-labelled ciprofloxacin has been used for visualisation of lesions with bacterial infection.
 However, nonspecific binding of [18F]ciprofloxacin is relatively high and it is also retained in granulocytes.
 Its initial uptake is affected by general inflammatory responses such as increased perfusion and vascular leakage.